official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Iraqi National Congress or a wider coalition of opposition groups.
 Mr Wolfowitz seemed to prefer the former and “brushed over” Sir Christopher’s reference to the absence

-[^139] Cabinet Conclusions, 14 March 2002.
+[^139]: Cabinet Conclusions, 14 March 2002.
-[^140] Letter Meyer to Manning, 18 March 2002, ‘Iraq and Afghanistan: Conversation with Wolfowitz’.
+[^140]: Letter Meyer to Manning, 18 March 2002, ‘Iraq and Afghanistan: Conversation with Wolfowitz’.

 456

-The Report of the Iraq Inquiryof Sunni in the INC and argued for replacing Saddam Hussein with a functioning democracy not another military officer.
+of Sunni in the INC and argued for replacing Saddam Hussein with a functioning democracy not another military officer.

 397. Sir Christopher and Mr Wolfowitz also discussed developments in Afghanistan,